 IPL auction suspended after auctioneer Hugh Edmeades collapses on stage

-The IPL said Edmeades' collapse was caused by low blood pressure; the British auctioneer was conducting the IPL auction for a fourth successive season when he fell from his position at the podium; auction to resume on Saturday
+The IPL said Edmeades' collapse was caused by low blood pressure; the British auctioneer was conducting the IPL auction for a fourth successive season when he fell from his position at the podium; auction has resumed with Charu Sharma officiating

 The Indian Premier League says auctioneer Hugh Edmeades is in a "stable" condition after his on-stage collapse caused the temporary suspension of Saturday’s 2022 auction.